 This course explores the fundamental principles of the biological and physical sciences behind natural ecosystems.
 The central focus is the study of ecosystem function, human impact and techniques of environmental assessments.
 Students consider different world views and the development of solutions.
-Satisfies the laboratory science requirement for General Studies.
+Satisfies the laboratory science requirement of the General Studies program.
 Co-requisite: ENS 113.
 Offered fall and spring.